A love letter to maintainable system

 Stop paying it to do it again.

-Cori records the workflow your agent designed — chat once, get a typed TypeScript runbook on disk.
+Cori records the workflow your agent designed — chat once, get a typed workflow on disk.
 Runs on Temporal.
 Zero LLM at runtime unless you put it there.
 Local first.
 MIT license.
 No SaaS dashboard, no demo call, no nonsense.

 The grumble